 A Ph.D. graduate of Princeton University, I arrived to Bryn Mawr after teaching and doing research at the University of Michigan, Amherst College, and the Max Planck Institute for Mathematics.
 I am the current BMC organizer for the Bryn Mawr/Haverforfd Bi-Co Mathematics Colloquium.

 I greatly enjoy teaching mathematics at all levels, and I love talking to students.
-I am also currently the departmental freshman advisor.
+I am also currently the departmental sophomore advisor (class of 2016).
 Stop by my office any time!

 Submitted for publication:

-All of my teaching materials are posted on the Moodle web site, where they are available to all enrolled students:
+All of my teaching materials are posted on the Moodle web sites, where they are available to all enrolled students:

 Teaching materials from previous institutions are available on their respective repositories: Princeton Blackboard, Michigan CTools, Amherst CMS.

-I have led problem seminars, trained students for undergraduate and high-school competitions, coached teams and served on juries of international contests since 1996 and am currently on the Questions Committee of the MAA William Lowell Putnam Mathematics Competition.
+I have led problem seminars, trained students for undergraduate and high-school competitions, coached teams and served on juries of international contests since 1996 and am currently the Chair of the Questions Committee of the MAA William Lowell Putnam Mathematics Competition.